Warnford

 Warnford is a village and civil parish in the City of Winchester district of Hampshire, England.
-The parish covers 1283 hectares (3170 acres).
+The parish covers 1283 ha.
 The village lies on the A32 in the upper valley of the River Meon between West Meon and Exton.
-The population in 2019 was estimated at 220.
+The population in 2024 was estimated at 254.
 The village is rural in character, with most of the buildings along River Lane, Lippen Lane and Hayden Lane.